lengran/CS2AnnouncementBroadcaster/README.md

 }
 ```

 The *cond* part is optional.
 It allows admins to set a pre-defined condition that can enable or disable a message from being broadcasted on-the-fly.
+There are 5 available flags, namely *CS2AB_flag_1, CS2AB_flag_2, CS2AB_flag_3, CS2AB_flag_4, CS2AB_flag_5*.
 The following operations are supported in the definition of a *cond*.
+Default values of these flags are 0.

 - Operations:
   - 0: disabled (the condition is always true)